robinweser/fela/docs/basics/Rules.md

 In CSS a rule is defined as a pair of selector(s) and style declaration(s) as this image from [MDN](https://developer.mozilla.org/docs/Web/CSS/Syntax) shows:<br>
 ![MDN - CSS Rules](https://mdn.mozillademos.org/files/3668/css%20syntax%20-%20ruleset.png)

 In Fela you do not need to set the selector as it is generated automatically.
-Also instead of using static style declarations, every rule is just a pure function of `props` that returns a *style object*. <br>
+Also instead of using static style declarations, every rule instead is a pure function of `props` that returns a *style object*. <br>
 ```javascript
 (props) => ({ /* style declarations */ })
 ```